akka/akka/akka-docs/rst/project/migration-guide-eventsourced-2.3.x.rst

 **Akka Persistence:** ``AtLeastOnceDelivery``

 - ``AtLeastOnceDelivery`` trait is mixed in to a ``PersistentActor``
-- Does not prevent redundant delivery of messages to a destination
+- Does not prevent redundant delivery of messages to a destination entirely, but won't re-send messages whose delivery is confirmed during recovery.
 - Is not associated with a single destination.
 A destination can be specified with each ``deliver`` request and is referred to by an actor path.
 A destination path is resolved to the current destination incarnation during delivery (via ``actorSelection``).